Ecroyd History, Family Crest & Coats of Arms

 Early Origins of the Ecroyd family

 The surname Ecroyd was first found in the West, East and North Ridings of the county of Yorkshire.
-The Eskrigge and Eskridge variants were found in the parish of Eskrigg in Lancashire.
+"A well-known Yorkshire surname."

 One of the first records of the family was Richard de Akerode who was listed in the Yorkshire Testamenta Eboracensia (Surtees Society.)